pop-team/pop-java/docs/model.rst

 partially match the requirements are acceptable although a full qualification resource is  preferable.
-For example, a certain object has a preferred performance 150MFlops although 100MFlops is acceptable (non-strict item), but it need memory storage of at least 128MB (strict item).
+For example, a certain object has a preferred performance 150MFlops although 100MFlops is acceptable (non-strict item), but it needs memory storage of at least 128MB (strict item).

 The construction of object descriptions occurs during the parallel object creation.
 The programmer can provide an object description to each object constructor.
 The object descriptions can be parametrized by the arguments of the constructor.
 Object descriptions are used by the runtime system to select an appropriate resource for the object.
-Some example  of the syntax of object descriptions can be found in the section :ref:`dev-objdesc`.
+Some examples of the syntax of object descriptions can be found in the section :ref:`dev-objdesc`.

 It can occur that, due to some changes on the object data or some increase of